UCF vs. Temple NCAA Football Odds, Plays and Insights | October 30, 2021

 Temple Stats and Trends

-- This season, the Owls have just one against the spread win in three games as an underdog of 10.5 points or more.

-- Temple's games this season have gone over the total in three out of six opportunities (50%).
+- Temple's games this season have hit the over on three of six set point totals (50%).

-- When Temple records more than 28.6 points, it is 2-1 against the spread and 3-0 overall.
+- Temple is 2-1 against the spread and 3-0 overall in games when it puts up more than 28.6 points.

-- Temple is 2-1 against the spread and 3-0 overall when the team churns out more than 371 yards.
+- When Temple picks up more than 371.0 yards, the team is 2-1 against the spread and 3-0 overall.

 - The Owls have 11 giveaways this season, while the Knights have 13 takeaways .